python/devguide/garbage_collector.rst

 number of long-lived objects, which is virtually unbounded.
-Indeed, it has been remarked that doing a full collection every <constant number> of object creations entails a dramatic performance degradation in workloads which consist in creating and storing lots of long-lived objects (e.g. building a large list of GC-tracked objects would show quadratic performance, instead of linear as expected).
+Indeed, it has been remarked that doing a full collection every <constant number> of object creations entails a dramatic performance degradation in workloads which consist of creating and storing lots of long-lived objects (e.g. building a large list of GC-tracked objects would show quadratic performance, instead of linear as expected).
 Using the above ratio, instead, yields amortized linear performance in the total number of objects (the effect of which can be summarized thusly: